-When no one else would answer the last call to take over for the six or seven stalwarts, the League of Women Voters of Carroll County voted to disband last June, after 37 years.
+When no one else would answer the last call to take over for the six or seven stalwarts, the League of Women Voters of Carroll County voted to disband in June, after 37 years.

 There were no opposing votes, said Rosemary Hanger, who served as president "many times," because that would have meant "you have to take it over."

 "That was about what it came down to," agreed Janet W. Neslen, also a former president and a longtime activist.

 With the demise of the league, no one is sure whether another organization will fill the role of producing the league's local voters guides, of scheduling candidates forums, launching registration drives and assisting with absentee balloting at nursing homes.

 It is not an immediate concern because there are no local races in the primary election next week.
 Carroll County voters will be deciding on presidential candidates, a U.S. Senate race and the 6th District congressional seat March 2.

 "So many people call in here and want to know where the voters guide is and when it will be printed," said Patricia K. Matsko, director of the Carroll County Board of Elections.
 "I think the public is going to miss that - especially on the local front."